Singing Prayers for the Earth:

 by Bret Hesla and Richard Bruxvoort Colligan.

-About this project: We set out to create what we find missing in our communities of faith: songs and hymns that address the many faces of the climate crisis, including its links to injustice in other forms.
-The songs in this new collection, all meant to be sung in community, name our fears, lift up our hopes, dream about our future, and renew our commitment to walking lightly on this wonderful planet.
+About this project: We set out to create what we found missing in our communities of faith: songs and hymns that address the many faces of the climate crisis, including its links to injustice in other forms.
+The songs in this 2017 collection, all meant to be sung in community, name our fears, lift up our hopes, dream about our future, and renew our commitment to walking lightly on this wonderful planet.

 The songs range from full length hymns to short refrains intended to be used in an antiphonal style, alternating with spoken prayers, litanies and poems.